 The majority of your posts should be the type that people engage most with.

 You should also add other types of content to your posting calendar.
 Mixing up your content will prevent your audience from getting used to the same style of content, and you will reach the people who like a different style of content.

 Finding the time of day that most of your fans are online is easy to do with Facebook Insights.

 The amount of time that your post will be on the top of people’s newsfeeds is about four hours.
 If you want to have any chance of your post being seen you will want to post your most shareable content when they are online.

 When you find your prime posting time, schedule the posts one hour before that time.
 This will ensure that your audience will see the post instead of getting lost in the mix of other posts that are posting.

-#3 Schedule On Facebook
+Schedule Your Posts On Facebook

 Facebook likes Facebook.
 They have provided a scheduling tool, and they would like to see you use it.

-Now that you know what is the style of content that your audience likes and what time that they are on Facebook, it is time to start targeting your other fans.
+Now that you know what is the style of content that your audience likes and what time they are on Facebook, it is time to start targeting your other fans.
 You do this by providing and posting more content for them.